Trujillo-Group/trujillo_group_resources/README.md

 ├── resources
 |    ├── Image Formats        Information on image formatting
 |    ├── Web Resources        Lots of information from DFT to visualisation tools
-|    └── Software Treats      Various packages to improve quality of life in the terminal
+     ├── Software Treats      Various packages to improve quality of life in the terminal
+|    └── Gaussian Errors      Guide to reading the "flawless" Gaussian output files
 └──tutorials
-     ├── getting_started      Various guides for first time setups ├── gaussian_submission  Step by step guide submitted calculations using Gaussian ├── Gaussian Errors      Guide to reading the "flawless" Gaussian output files ├── TS                   Step by step guide to finding Transition States ├── MEP                  Step by step MEP with Gaussian, MultiWFN & Jmol ├── CREST                Step by step Conformational Search tutorial with CREST
+     ├── Getting Started      Various guides for first time setups ├── Gaussian Submission  Step by step guide submitted calculations using Gaussian ├── TS                   Step by step guide to finding Transition States ├── MEP                  Step by step MEP with Gaussian, MultiWFN & Jmol ├── CREST                Step by step Conformational Search tutorial with CREST